porsche-design-system/porsche-design-system/packages/storefront/src/pages/styles/grid.md

 **Full-bleed:** For immersive moments, images and background colors can be stretched to the full width of the viewport.
 This does not correspond to the grid.

-Note that the Basic-, Extended-, and Wide-Grid all equal 6 columns on mobile viewports.
+**Note:** that the Basic-, Extended-, and Wide-Grid all equal 6 columns on mobile viewports.

 ##### Do: